Below you will find some of the most common components utilized by Gettysburg parents in financing a Gettysburg education.

 Gettysburg College is also a participant in the Private College 529 Plan.
 This Plan allows you to prepay for tuition today and use it later at more than 270 participating colleges and universities.
 Accounts must be held for a minimum of 36 months before they can be redeemed for tuition.

-A popular option, a parent or step-parent may borrow through this government sponsored loan program administered by Gettysburg's Office of Financial Aid.
+A parent or step-parent may borrow through this government sponsored loan program administered by Gettysburg's Office of Financial Aid.
+More information.

 The parent-borrower must be "credit worthy" and a credit check will be conducted.
 Deferment of principal payment is available.